 - Memory loss

 “The risk of overdose and death from benzodiazepines themselves is generally low-to-moderate in otherwise healthy adults,” University of Florida professor of psychiatry Dr. Gary Reisfeld said in an interview with CNN.
 However, Reisfeld added that as tolerance develops and other substances, such as alcohol, are combined with the drugs, “their lethality is magnified.”

-A report by the National Institutes on Drug Abuse found that overdose deaths from valium and other benzodiazepines spiked in the 14 year period between 2002 and 2016.
+A report by the National Institutes on Drug Abuse found that overdose deaths from benzodiazepines spiked in the 14 year period between 2002 and 2016.

 - There were nearly 11,000 benzodiazepine-related deaths in 2016 alone.

 One of the most dangerous aspects of this is the chance that a person might overdose.
 These symptoms, according to the Mayo Clinic can include some of the following: